From Ancient Siberian Folklore to Worldwide Reputation as a Medicinal Mushroom

 Other researchers point to the first mention of chaga in a book that was written several centuries later.
 Printed in about 100 B.C., Shen Nong Ben Cao Jing is the first body of collected knowledge about herbs as they pertain to traditional medicine.
 Some interpretations of the book include the mention of chaga, suggesting it earned its nicknames of “Gift from God” and “King of Herbs” even in those earliest days of herbal medicine.

 Russians then enjoyed a long tradition of using chaga mushroom before the rest of the world discovered its therapeutic properties.
 The Khanty people, who have lived along the Ob River in Western Siberia since at least the 11th century, drank chaga tea to improve digestion and detoxification, used it as a soap to cleanse skin sores, and smoked chaga mushroom to support lung health.
-Some manuscripts mention that in the 12th century, physicians treated Tsar Vladimir Monamah with chaga, some say to help with the Russian ruler’s lip cancer.
+Some manuscripts mention that in the 12th century, physicians gave chaga to Tsar Vladimir Monamah to help with the Russian ruler’s health.

 In the mountain region of Siberia, people drank chaga as an everyday beverage, just as modern people drink coffee or lattes.
 The health benefits of traditional Siberian tea could not be kept secret for long.
 Use ofchaga mushroom tea began to spread across Siberia and to the rest of Russia, then to the Ural Mountains, into the Baltic regions of Eastern Europe, and beyond.
 Ainu, the indigenous people that live on Hokkaido in Northern Japan, consumed chaga to improve their health.